Septic Tank Soakaway Drainage Field Problems and Solutions

-Most septic tanks and their soakaways have problems sooner or later.
+All septic tanks and their soakaway drainage fields have problems sooner or later.

 These problems often occur after periods of wet weather, with the septic tank overflowing, septic tank effluent appearing at ground level, seeping into ditches or backing-up the pipes.
 These are common septic tank problems.

-How quickly the septic tank soakaway becomes a failure depends on several factors which include how well the septic tank has been maintained, the nature of the soil, the height of the winter water table, heavy rain periods and the deterioration of the septic tank itself.
+How quickly the drainage field problem becomes a complete failure depends on several factors, which include how often the septic tank has been emptied, the nature of the soil, the height of the winter water table, heavy rain periods and the deterioration of the septic tank itself.

 Under the Environment Agency General Binding Rules, BOREHOLE soakaways are not acceptable.
 Soakaway CRATES and TUNNELS are also not allowed for septic tank or any sewage effluent, only for rainwater.
 BEWARE of adverts on the internet.
 They also refuse septic tanks that are installed in Groundwater Source Protection Zones.
-All septic tanks which discharge to ditches have to be replaced with sewage treatment plants by 1 January 2020.
+All septic tanks whose effluent finds its way into ditches or streams, either directly, or by mistake, have to be replaced with sewage treatment plants within 12 months, or BEFORE this time, at the point of sale, if the property is sold.
+In our experience, this is the majority of septic tank systems.

 Signs of a failed septic tank soakaway problem: